15 Green Kitchen Cabinets That Aren’t All Sage

-Dabito’s guesthouse kitchenette features just four 24-inch white Shaker cabinets from Overstock (the same place he scored the Moroccan cement tiles).
-He painted them Behr’s Fig Tree in a satin finish, then added pink walls and a graphic backsplash to turn what would otherwise be considered a serious color into a fun statement.
+Dabito’s guesthouse kitchenette features just four 24-inch Shaker cabinets from Overstock (the same place he scored the Moroccan cement tile).
+He painted them with Behr’s Fig Tree in a satin finish, then added pink walls and a graphic backsplash to turn what would otherwise be considered a serious color into a fun statement.

 The One That’s Minty Fresh

 There’s nothing childish about this candy-colored space.
-Designer Lauren Bug chose the playful hue when she realized the color suited the walnut-wood floors better than the pale blue she had originally been considering.
+Designer Lauren Bug chose the playful hue when she realized green kitchen cabinets suited the walnut-wood floors better than the pale blue she had originally been considering.